Machine learning

 variation operators (e.g. neighborhoods in local search, mutation and crossover in evolutionary algorithms).
 It may

-3. High-level data-driven metaheuristics: this class of data-driven metaheuristics concerns the selection and
+also be used to tune the various parameters of a metaheuristic. - High-level data-driven metaheuristics: this class of data-driven metaheuristics concerns the selection and

 generation of metaheuristics, and the design of hybrid and parallel cooperative metaheuristics.